 Developing a diverse child and adolescent workforce: an introductory course (CPD64)

 Are you a support worker?
 Are you wondering how to develop your potential?
 Health Education England is offering free places on a 10-week training course for unqualified support staff working with children, young people and their families in the voluntary, NHS, community, education or social care settings.
-Please contact us for the application form.

 The aim of this course is to enable support workers to develop their skills in working with children and young people in a multicultural context.
 The course will help you to develop your work skills, and may also lead to progression to further funded training opportunities in the field of child and adolescent work.